xmartlabs/xmartlabs.github.io/_posts/2021-05-11-compose-themes.md

 To extend these classes, we can follow the same idea.
 We create an [`AppShapes`] class and an [`AppTypographies`] class the same way and declare custom theme properties.

-I will not explain the code because it's , you can also find it on [Gong repo](https://github.com/xmartlabs/gong/tree/b0b617e/app/src/main/java/com/xmartlabs/gong/ui/theme) and if you have any questions, don't forget to comment!
+I will not explain the code because it's almost identical, you can also find it on [Gong repo](https://github.com/xmartlabs/gong/tree/b0b617e/app/src/main/java/com/xmartlabs/gong/ui/theme) and if you have any questions, don't forget to comment!

 # Adding custom resources to your theme